Embedded Postgres

 ### Isolated development environments

-Neon's [branching](/docs/introduction/branching) feature lets your users create isolated copies of their database for development and testing.
-Branches are copy-on-write, so they don't add to storage costs initially.
+Neon's [branching](https://neon.com/docs/introduction/branching) feature lets your users create isolated copies of their database for development and testing.
+Branches are copy-on-write clones that initially share data with their parent, though storage costs accumulate as changes are made to the branch.

 Each user can: